ravi9/ov-sm-wiki/Ubuntu.md

 * On Ubuntu, if you see the error **"OSError('sndfile library not found') OSError: sndfile library not found"** please install the required package using `apt install libsndfile1`.

+* On Ubuntu, if the GPU device is not found, please follow the instruction here to ensure you have installed the drivers and set the right permission. (https://github.com/openvinotoolkit/openvino_notebooks/discussions/540)